 Management of the wildfire has transitioned to a smaller Type 4 organization and will continue to downsize through the demobilization of resources as the fire continues to wind down.
 Crews will continue to patrol the fire, mop up remaining hot spots near control lines, repair and rehabilitate areas where suppression actions were taken, and clear hazardous snags and debris along roadways in and around the fire area.

 Fire crews will patrol, monitor, mop up, and repair fire suppression actions over the next several days.

 The Castle Fire exists entirely within the pre-identified planning area in which the lightning-caused fire has been allowed to fulfill its natural role within a fire-dependent ecosystem.
 The fire has burned through a majority of the 19,368-acre planning area, leaving a mosaic of islands of unburned fuels together with openings that will benefit wildlife and the forest ecosystem into the future.
 Some pockets of unburned vegetation remain within the wildfire’s interior that may burn over the coming days.
 By allowing the wildfire to naturally burn through this area, the ecosystem will become healthier and more resilient.

 A Temporary Flight Restriction (TFR) is in place over the fire.

-Above-average temperatures and low relative humidity levels are expected today.
+Low relative humidity levels and gusty southwest winds are expected today.